-He will be found bleeding on the ground outside his two-storey apartment, in his large Lekki compound filled with tulips, a gash in his head, his teeth scattered on the ground.
+He will be found bleeding on the ground outside his two-storey apartment, in his large Lekki compound filled with tulips, a cut in his head.
 He fell off, his gateman will cry, sitting on the floor with red eyes, he came back drunk and went to the roof and fell off.

 He will die.
 Chuka will die and your life will never be the same again.